Entrepreneur Wannabe: My Entrepreneurial Journey

 My first child was born in May of 1991, and after his birth, I left my job determined to make money from home so I could be with him daily.
 I wanted to have a few months alone with him, just he and I, every day first, so I didn't start my home daycare until he was six months old.

-As soon as those items were taken care of, I launched, "Little Lambs Christian Family Daycare."
-I was afraid the Christian label in the title of my business would turn people off, but never the less wanted the freedom to incorporate grace before meals, read bible stories to the children, and have Christian values be part of our daily lives.
-I needn't have worried...once I got started, I always had a waiting list, and I never had to advertise.
+As soon as those items were taken care of, I launched "Little Lambs Christian Family Daycare."
+I was afraid the Christian label in the title of my business would turn people off, but nevertheless I wanted the freedom to incorporate grace before meals, read bible stories to the children, and have Christian values be part of our daily lives.
+I needn't have worried—once I got started, I always had a waiting list, and I never had to advertise.

-Although I thought I would go back to daycare once the twins were one-year-old, I found out having twins, and a 3-year-old was already like having my own private daycare, so tried to figure out another business to do at home which led to...
+Although I thought I would go back to daycare once the twins were one year old, I found out that having twins and a 3-year-old was already like having my own private daycare, so I tried to figure out another business to do at home.
+This led to . . .